Yiming Chen

 Hi there!
-My name is Yiming, I am a Rhodes Scholar and a PhD student at Oxford University in the Visual Geometry Group (VGG), where I am fortunate to be advised by Professor Andrea Vedaldi.
+I am a Rhodes Scholar and PhD student in the Visual Geometry Group (VGG) at the University of Oxford, where I am fortunate to be advised by Professor Andrea Vedaldi and Dr. Yushi Lan.
 My research focus is spatial intelligence, generative world modeling, and building AI systems that understand and simulate physics.

-I graduated from MIT with undergraduate degrees in Math and Computer Science and an MEng in Computer Science.
-For my Master's, I was lucky to be part of the MIT Medical Vision Group led by Professor Polina Golland and collaborated with IBM Research to develop a physics-informed medical imaging neural framework for intravascular ultrasound.
-Relevant experiences throughout college has also deepened my interest in AI for health, AI safety, and science policy.
+I graduated from MIT with B.S. degrees in Math and Computer Science and an M.Eng in Computer Science.
+For my Master's, I was lucky to be part of the MIT Medical Vision Group led by Professor Polina Golland and worked in collaboration with IBM Research.

 Geo-UNet: A Geometrically Constrained Neural Framework for Clinical-Grade Lumen Segmentation in Intravascular Ultrasound